-The best part about a proposal, our experts agree, is the element of surprise.
-If you want an unexpected proposal—and to honor your guy's work to plan one—it's time to stop doing these four little things that could spoil his big surprise.
+One of the best parts about a proposal, our experts agree, is the element of surprise.
+If you want an unexpected proposal—and to honor your S.O.'s work to plan one—it's time to stop doing these four little things that could spoil the big surprise.
 Check it out.

-1. Refusing to head out when he's made plans.
+1. Refusing to head out when they've made plans.

 2. Refusing to go with the flow on a date.

-If your guy manages to get you out, it's time to go with the flow.
-Because declining to order dessert when he suggests the cheesecake is to-die-for or refusing to snap a photo could mean you don't have a physical memory of one of the biggest nights of your life, says Michele Velazquez, owner of marriage proposal service The Heart Bandits.
+If your partner manages to get you out, it's time to go with the flow.
+Because declining to order dessert when they suggest the cheesecake is to-die-for or refusing to snap a photo could mean you don't have a physical memory of one of the biggest nights of your life, says Michele Velazquez, owner of marriage proposal service The Heart Bandits.
 "When you're on a date, whether your boyfriend asks you to go to the top of the boat, step outside, or go for a walk after the event — go with it," she says.
 "It could be your day."

-3. Getting too chatty with his friends or family.
+3. Getting too chatty with your S.O.'s friends or family.

 4. Sticking your nose where it doesn't belong.
-(Like, his sock drawer.)
+(Like, the sock drawer.)

 It could be innocent.
-But it's more likely that if you stumble upon a hidden ring or uncover his secret plan, you've gone looking in a drawer, bag, phone, or email account you have no business being in.
+But it's more likely that if you stumble upon a hidden ring or uncover a secret plan, you've gone looking in a drawer, bag, phone, or email account you have no business being in.
 "If you snoop through a phone or email, you could find a reservation or proposal plans," warns Velazquez.
-If you do snoop, she says, "the consequence is ruining your own surprise and ruining everything he has been working so hard to plan for you."
+If you do snoop, she says, "the consequence is ruining your own surprise and ruining everything they have been working so hard to plan for you."